 Memorable Manitobans: Catherine “Caye” Scott (1907-2003)

-Born at Winnipeg on 13 June 1907, daughter of John Wesley Scott (1873-1959) and Elizabeth Jane Matheson (1875-1931), sister of R. M. Scott and great-granddaughter of Duncan McRae, at a young age her family moved to the Portage Plains, where she attended Rob Roy School and the Portage Collegiate Institute where she was a Governor-General’s Medalist in her graduation year.
+Born at Winnipeg on 13 June 1907, daughter of Elizabeth Jane Matheson (1875-1931) and John Wesley Scott (1873-1959), sister of Rachel Margaret Scott and great-granddaughter of Duncan McRae, at a young age her family moved to the Portage Plains, where she attended Rob Roy School and the Portage Collegiate Institute where she was a Governor-General’s Medalist in her graduation year.
 She received a teaching certificate from the Brandon Normal School and earned two degrees at the University of Manitoba.

 1911 Canada Census, Automated Genealogy.